 Administration and Leadership

 Strong leadership is essential for the success of faculty as well as the organization.
-The Center for Academic Excellence provides several development opportunities for departmental chairs, assistant chairs, and academic administrators that will prepare and support them in their leadership and managerial roles.
+The Center for Academic Excellence provides several development opportunities for departmental chairs, assistant chairs, and academic administrators that will prepare and support them in their leadership and administrative roles.

 Importantly, it must be understood that leadership is not simply an administrative concept or title; it is a trait, and it is routinely exercised by various members of the academic community in diverse and dynamic ways.
 Part of our goal in the Center for Academic Excellence supports the Chancellor's Academic Leadership Development Program (ALDP).
 This program provides an opportunity for prospective and current academic leaders to develop skills necessary for academic leadership positions at Appalachian State University..
 In furtherance of these goals, the university supports the Academic Leadership Development Program (ALDP).